 Email addresses are commonly used as identifiers in databases and knowing how to manipulate and group by email address domains can be very helpful in day-to-day analysis operations.
 Grouping a list of email addresses by domain is super easy in Visual SQL.

-For this example, we use the Digisign2 schema in our Document Company Demo Data data source and add the Email column from the Users table and the Id column from the Events table.
+For this example, we use our Dundersign Demo Data data source and add the Email column from the Users table and the Id column from the Events table.
 To get the number of events performed by each user, we selected Group for the Email column and Count of distinct for the Id column in the Result Table.

 substr("Email Column Name",instr("Email Column Name", '@') + 1)